qgis/QGIS-Documentation/readme.rst

          python ez_setup.py

-   After succesfull running of bootstrap.py you have all wheels on place, the script has created a virtual environment (a folder called "virtualenv") with all Sphinx related python machinery.
+   After successful running of bootstrap.py you have all wheels on place, the script has created a virtual environment (a folder called "virtualenv") with all Sphinx related python machinery.